JuliaImages/juliaimages.github.io/docs/src/install.md

-# Getting started: Installation and testing your setup
+# Getting started: Installation and testing your install

 Most users probably want to start with the Images package, which bundles much (but not all) of the functionality in JuliaImages.